RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 One issue with SimCLR is its reliance on huge batch sizes.
 The best results come from a batch size of 4096.
 It needs many negative samples to be effective.
 This makes the network inefficient to train.
 Other approaches attempt to address this problem.

 ## [BYOL](https://arxiv.org/abs/2006.07733)
 BYOL is a paper from Deepmind that aims to remove the need for negative samples.
-There are two networks: a target encoder and a source encoder.
-The target network's weights are an moving average of the source encoder.
+There are two networks: a target network and an online network.
+The target network's weights are an exponential moving average of the online encoder.
 Similar to SimCLR, augmented versions of an image are passed through the encoders.
-Unlike, SimCLR the loss does not use negative examples so there is no need for large batch sizes.
+Unlike SimCLR, the loss does not use negative examples so there is no need for large batch sizes.
+There is a projection head on top of the online encoder.
+The online encoder is used for downstream tasks.

 {% include image.html url="../../../images/self_supervised_learning/byol.png" description="BYOL architecture" source="https://arxiv.org/abs/2006.07733"%}

-There is a projection head on top of the source encoder.
+Bootstrapping is a poorly defined word used in machine learning.
+It can mean simultaneously optimizing two objectives that depend on each.
+In BYOL, that refers to the two encoders.

+BYOL is able to learn useful representations without collapse because only the parameters of the online encoder are optimized.
+The online encoder can't learn to output a constant because it is following the representations of the target encoder.
+The bootstrapping ensures that the trivial solution is avoided.

+BYOL is a non-contrastive method of SSL.
+However one criticism of BYOL is that batch normalization causes implicit contrastive learning by leaking information between batch elements.
+However, in a [follow up paper](https://arxiv.org/pdf/2010.10241.pdf), the authors show that replacing batch normalization with group normalization and weight standardization leads to comparable performance.

 # Clustering